joelek/bonsai/readme.md

 * The `mapper` argument must be used to specify how an existing state should be mapped to the a new value or state.

 The states of state-mapped arrays are initialized using the `mapper` but not recomputed when updates are made to the states of the original array.

+#### MapValues

+The values of an array may be mapped into a new array through the `mapValues(mapper)` method.

+* The `mapper` argument must be used to specify how an existing value should be mapped to a new value.

+The states of value-mapped arrays are initialized using the `mapper` and recomputed when updates are made to the states of the original array.
+This is most often the desired behaviour.

 #### Remove